 Preheat the oven to 180 degrees.

 Remove the dough from its bag, and dimple with your fingers.
-I find if you are too careful with this, it sticks, so just a few sharp, random jabs is best.
+I find if you are too careful with this, it sticks, so just a few sharp, random jabs are best.

 Lightly drizzle with oil and a little sea salt, sprinkle over the red onion, and top with brie.